Brown2022/alx-backend-user-data/0x02-Session_authentication/README.md

 Create a class SessionAuth that inherits from Auth.
 For the moment this class will be empty.
 It’s the first step for creating a new authentication mechanism:

-validate if everything inherits correctly without any overloading validate the “switch” by using environment variables Update api/v1/app.py for using SessionAuth instance for the variable auth depending of the value of the environment variable AUTH_TYPE, If AUTH_TYPE is equal to session_auth:
+- validate if everything inherits correctly without any overloading

+- validate the “switch” by using environment variables

+Update `api/v1/app.py` for using `SessionAuth` instance for the variable `auth` depending of the value of the environment variable `AUTH_TYPE`, If `AUTH_TYPE` is equal to `session_auth`:

+- import `SessionAuth` from `api.v1.auth.session_auth`

-import SessionAuth from api.v1.auth.session_auth create an instance of SessionAuth and assign it to the variable auth Otherwise, keep the previous mechanism.
+- create an instance of `SessionAuth` and assign it to the variable `auth` Otherwise, keep the previous mechanism.

 In the first terminal: